Seven Ways to Take Advantage of Your 401(k) Plan and Additional Options

 - Participate in the plan.
 As simple as this sounds, some studies have found that many choose not to participate.
 Even minimal participation makes sense.

 - Contribute as much as you can.
 Your plan may have limits on the portion of your wages you may contribute.
-For 401(k) plans, the annual limit for employee contributions has been increased to $18,000 for 2017.
-In addition, a catch-up provision was added that enables participants age 50 or higher to make an additional contribution (up to $6,000 for 2017).
+For 401(k) plans, the annual limit for employee contributions is $20,500 for 2022.
+In addition, a catch-up provision was added that enables participants age 50 or higher to make an additional contribution (up to $6,500 for 2022).
 Determine what you can afford and make the largest contribution you can.

 - Get the entire employer’s match.
 Review your plan to understand how the employer’s contributions are made and allocated.
 Your Human Resources department should be able to help you.